The Multiplier Is Calculated As

 2. Sector‑Specific Multipliers

 Different sectors respond differently to fiscal policy.
-Take this: infrastructure spending often has a higher multiplier than education spending because it creates immediate demand for materials and labor.
+Here's one way to look at it: infrastructure spending often has a higher multiplier than education spending because it creates immediate demand for materials and labor It's one of those things that adds up..

 3. Fiscal Multiplier in a Monetary Policy Framework

 When central banks set interest rates, the fiscal multiplier can be amplified or dampened.
-Low rates encourage investment, raising the multiplier; high rates do the opposite Which is the point..
+Low rates encourage investment, raising the multiplier; high rates do the opposite.

 Frequently Asked Questions